 Click here to read an article from Proactive Investors that was released this past Friday afternoon discussing how AMY along with CNC are some of the best positioned companies to meet Musk's challenge!
 AMY's RecycLiCo™ patented process offers a robust and closed-circuit hydrometallurgical solution that does not use the conventional high-heat smelting process known as pyrometallurgy.
 The cost of the reagent consumption in AMY's process is estimated to be less than 10% of the recoverable value in the cathode material.

 Past performance is not an indicator of future returns.
 NIA is not an investment advisor and does not provide investment advice.
 Always do your own research and make your own investment decisions.
 This message is not a solicitation or recommendation to buy, sell, or hold securities.
-NIA has received compensation from AMY of USD$30,000 cash for a six-month marketing contract.
+NIA has received compensation from AMY of USD$30,000 cash for a six-month marketing contract which has since expired.
 This message is meant for informational and educational purposes only and does not provide investment advice.